 There are circumstances when a student comes to the office confused about after school travel plans.
 In these instances, the office staff will assist in determining the correct plans.
-If we are unable to clarify the plans for a child, s/he will remain in our supervision until a family member can be contacted.
+If we are unable to clarify the plans for a child, they will remain in our supervision until a family member is contacted.